openlayers/workshop/src/doc/vector-style/concepts.rst

 ol.format
 ---------

 The ``ol.format`` classes in OpenLayers 3 are responsible for parsing data from the server representing vector features.
-Most of the times you won't be using them directly, but you'll be using their corresponding source (e.g. ``ol.source.KML``).
 The format turns raw feature data into ``ol.Feature`` objects.

 Consider the two blocks of data below.
 Both represent the same ``ol.Feature`` object (a point in Barcelona, Spain).
 The first is serialized as `GeoJSON <http://geojson.org>`_ (using the ``ol.format.GeoJSON`` parser).
 The second is serialized as :abbr:`KML (OGC Keyhole Markup Language)` (using the ``ol.format.KML`` parser).